Secrets to Building Your Fortune

 Are you interested in building your finances to enjoy a better life for you and your family?
 There are plenty of resources out there, but for those nascent titans of industry out there who want to build fortunes that will serve as an admission ticket to the Forbes list, we've amassed some points that may help in your quest.

-1. Establish or Acquire a Business That Generates Astronomical Returns on Equity
+Establish or Acquire a Lucrative Business

 The surest way to building an enormous fortune is to start or acquire a business that has three characteristics.
 First, it generates high returns on equity.
 Second, it is scalable; that means management can continue expanding easily, such as with McDonald's or Wal-Mart's cookie-cutter model.
 Finally, the enterprise needs to boast endurable competitive advantages of some sort (what Warren Buffett calls "franchise value").
 This can take the form of a regulated or de facto monopoly such as a town with a single newspaper back in the mid-twentieth century, patent protection on a key drug or formula, brand name such as Coca-Cola or a cultural archetype such as Tiffany & Co.